vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 automatically and it'll appear in the |CFDI| tab in both the Invoice and the Payment.

 .. tip::
-   While it is a bad fiscal practice, you can also send PUE Payments to the government, however you need to press :guilabel:`Force CFDI` in the :guilabel:`CFDI` tab for this.
+   While it is a bad fiscal practice, you can also send PUE payments to the government, however you need to press *Force CFDI* in the *CFDI* tab for this.

 .. image:: mexico/mx-signed-complement.png
    :align: center
    :alt: Payment Complement sucessfully signed.

-Similar to an Invoice or Credit Note, you can send the PDF and XML to the final customer.
+Similar to an invoice or credit note, you can send the PDF and XML to the final customer.
 To do so, click the :icon:`fa-cog` :guilabel:`(gear)` to open the actions drop-down menu and select :guilabel:`Send receipt by email`.